inspircd/docs/docs/3/modules/index.md

-[sqlauth](/3/modules/sqlauth)                             | Allow/deny connections based upon an arbitrary SQL table [sqloper](/3/modules/sqloper)                             | Allows storage of oper credentials in an SQL table [sslinfo](/3/modules/sslinfo)                             | Provides user SSL information and certificate utilities [sslmodes](/3/modules/sslmodes)                           | Provides user and channel mode +z to allow for SSL-only channels, queries and notices
+[sqlauth](/3/modules/sqlauth)                             | Allow/deny connections based upon an arbitrary SQL table [sqloper](/3/modules/sqloper)                             | Allows storage of oper credentials in an SQL table [sslinfo](/3/modules/sslinfo)                             | Provides user SSL information and certificate utilities [sslmodes](/3/modules/sslmodes)                           | Provides user and channel mode +z to allow for SSL only channels, queries and notices
 [starttls](/3/modules/starttls)                           | Provides the STARTTLS command
 [stripcolor](/3/modules/stripcolor)                       | Provides channel mode +S, strip ansi color [svshold](/3/modules/svshold)                             | Implements SVSHOLD, like Q-lines, but can only be added/removed by Services